-The 2010s at Real Madrid have brought the kind of spending we’ll always associate with any Florentino Perez presidency, but not every signing has hit the heights some expected of them.
+The past decade and a bit at Real Madrid has brought the kind of spending we’ll always associate with any Florentino Perez presidency, but not every signing has hit the heights some expected of them.

 We’ve taken a look back at their most expensive signing for every season since 2010-11 to separate the wheat from the chaff.